 “One-on-Ones can be highly emotional experiences—not just for those up here with me, but many of you will find yourselves with observations that could affect your lives as profoundly as the person up here with me.

 “Everyone participating in this program will have a One-on-One experience over the next several days.
-Before we begin, I must share some of the ground rules that you agreed to when you signed your NDA—non-disclosure agreement.
+Before we begin, I must review some of the ground rules you agreed to when you signed your NDA—non-disclosure agreement.